JasonLam1218/trip_planner/README.md

 # Running the Application
     1. Clone this repo
     2. Navigate to the project directory
+    (localhost)
-2. ```bash python3 -m http.server 8000 ```
+    ```python3 -m http.server 8001 ```
+    ```node server.js ```

 The application will be available at http://localhost:8001

+# Running the Application using Vercel
+    1. Register an Email or Sign Up
+    2. Connect to GitHub
+        ∙ Click the New Project button
+        ∙ Import GitHub Repository and choose the repository
+    3. Deploy Your Application

+The applicaiton will be acailable at https://trip-planner-git-dev-jasonlam1218s-projects.vercel.app/

 # MySQL Data Verification Guide
 This guide helps you connect to a MySQL server, create a database and table (if needed), and verify that your backend has successfully stored data.